srrDB/srrextra/readme.md

 # srrextra

 ## Introduction
-This is Tampermoneky scripts designed to integrate on IMDb for easy scene release lookup.
+This is Tampermonkey scripts designed to integrate on IMDb for easy scene release lookup.

 ## Results